 4. “Many animals such as deer, raccoon, coyote, fox, an occasional bobcat, mountain lion, and many bird species call this area home.”

 This sentence’s first item is an animal name that is identical in singular and plural form, and the wording of the head of the sentence suggests that all references to animals to follow will be in plural form.
 They’re not, and then “an occasional bobcat” distracts the reader, followed by a disorienting plural.
 Make the animal names consistently plural (with the necessary exception set aside as a parenthetical): “Many animals such as deer, raccoons, coyotes, foxes, mountain lions (and an occasional bobcat), and many bird species call this area home.”

 5. “Miles of trails provide access through rugged chaparral, woodlands, fields, streams, a lake, and provide spectacular views.”

 Everything’s fine until you hit the water, and suddenly “miles of trails” is no longer relevant, except that it is for the final phrase.
 Retrofit the sentence to support its ideas: “Miles of trails provide spectacular views, and provide access through woodlands, fields, and rugged chaparral to streams and a lake.”
 (My assumption is that rugged refers only to chaparral, so move that phrase to the end of the initial list so it is not incorrectly applied to woodlands and fields as well.)

-4 Responses to “5 Ways to Keep Parallel Lists on Track”
+4 thoughts on “5 Ways to Keep Parallel Lists on Track”